apache/beam/learning/tour-of-beam/learning-content/common-transforms/aggregation/count/description.md

 }
 ```

-You can use ```Count()``` to count how many elements are associated with a particular key, the result will be one output for each key.
+You can use `Count()` to count how many elements are associated with a particular key.
+The result will be one output for each key.

 ```
 import (